turnben347/gvsu-cis350-TeamGraggleBruce/README.md

 ### 4.3 Color Picker

-When the user clicks on the "Change Color" button, it opens a popup window with a color picker that includes a wide range of pre-selected colors along with the option to type in r.g.b. values.
+When the user clicks on the "Change Color" button, it opens a popup window with a color picker that includes a wide range of pre-selected colors along with the option to type in RGB values.

 <p align="center">
   <img src="artifacts/ColorPicker.png" width="175